-(values) is a list of the current values of the parameters, or empty if the function does not take any parameters.
+Provided that Show Arguments is enabled, values is a list of the current values of the parameters, or empty if the function does not take any parameters.

-\\\, if visible, indicates that the function has been inlined by the compiler.
-For information about function inlining, see the IAR C/C++ Development Guide for ARM.
+, if present, indicates that the function has been inlined by the compiler.
+For information about function inlining, see the IAR C/C++ Development debug information.

+Guide for Arm.